 What is Osteoporosis?

 Osteoporosis is a disease of the bones.
-It occurs when the bones lose their normal density and become more fragile or brittle.
+It occurs when the bones lose their normal density, become more porous, and become more fragile or brittle.
 This disease increases the chances of a broken bone, especially a break without significant trauma (ie. ground level fall).

 What are the signs and symptoms of osteoporosis?